Banja Luka

 Where Is Banja Luka Located?

-Banja Luka is located in northwestern Bosnia and Herzegovina, along the Vrbas River.
-It is the administrative center of Republika Srpska and the second-largest city in the country.
+Banja Luka is in northwestern Bosnia and Herzegovina, on the Vrbas River.
+It is the largest city in Republika Srpska and one of the main urban bases for northern Bosnia.

 Weather